abbasloo/geoDisassembler/README.md

 # geoWrench: A mesh processing toolbox for geometrical acoustics

-Mesh manipulation includes the following three operations:
+Mesh manipulation includes the following three operations receiving point clouds or mesh models (it can be voxelized/sampled by MeshLab filters like Poisson-disk sampling):

 - Segmentation: